-To prepare for programs in engineering technology after high school, prospective civil engineering technicians should take science and math courses, such as chemistry, geometry, and calculus.
+To prepare for programs in engineering technology after high school, prospective civil engineering technicians should take science and math courses, such as chemistry, physics, geometry, and trigonometry.
 They should also have basic knowledge of the use of computers.

 Employers generally prefer engineering technicians to have an associate's degree from a program accredited by ABET, although a degree is not always required.
 Engineering technology programs are also available at technical or vocational schools that award a postgraduate certificate or diploma.

 Courses at technical or vocational schools may include engineering, design, and computer software.
-To complete an associate’s degree in, students also usually need to take other courses in liberal arts and the sciences.
+To complete an associate's degree in civil engineering technology, students also usually need to take other courses in liberal arts and the sciences.

 Decisionmaking skills.
-Pressures from deadlines mean that technicians must be able to quickly discern which types of information are most important for the work at hand, and which plan of action will help keep the project on schedule.
+Pressure from deadlines means that technicians must be able to quickly discern which types of information are most important for the work at hand, and which plan of action will help keep the project on schedule.